renato-favarin/ds_em_producao/README.md

 |----------------|----------------|-------------|-----------------|
 XGBoost regressor|972.0 +/- 166.53|0.13 +/- 0.02|1409.8 +/- 247.92|

-And then the model was trained with all the training data:
+And then the model was trained with the entire training data:

 ```python
 model_xgb_tuned = xgb.XGBRegressor(objective = 'reg:squarederror',